embercsi/ember-csi/README.md

 - From github
 - From other repositories

-Any other basic requirement is already handled by `cinderlib-csi` when installing from PyPi.
+Any other basic requirement is already handled by `ember-csi` when installing from PyPi.

 Besides the basic dependencies there are also some drivers that have additional requirements that must be met for proper operation of the driver and/or attachment/detachment operations, just like in Cinder.